-Some house plants add glitz, colour and atmosphere and help bring nature into a city apartment.
+Some house plants add glitz, colour and atmosphere to a home.
+They help bring nature into a city apartment.
 Others simply fill an empty space.
-But the house plant for the Scandi Boho home is different… With Scandi interiors famously minimal and bright, accessories stand out more prominently.
+But indoor Plants for Scandi Boho style are different.
+With Scandi interiors famously minimal and bright, accessories stand out more prominently.
 And Boho lovers look for originality.

 But exactly how do you make a house plant look original?
 By original, we mean it needs to look as if it was specially selected.
-Maybe there is something odd, or different, in the way it grows, something unusual, something not too perfect and produced in numbers.
-Or just a plant that’s not the usual supermarket product snapped up at the check out counter.
+Maybe there is something odd, or different, in the way it grows.
+Or perhaps something unusual, something not too perfect and mass produced.
+Possibly it’s just a plant that’s not the usual supermarket product snapped up at the check out counter.

 Where and How to find those special indoor Plants for your Scandi Boho Home

-Mix up the Boho chic look with a truly Scandi accessory – the Royal Danish porcelain vase.
-Here is an old piece we picked from the attic (left) which adds old style Scandi glamour to a any green plant.
+Mix up the Boho chic look with a truly Scandi accessory – the Royal Danish porcelain vase (below).
+We’ve picked an old piece from the attic which adds old style Scandi glamour to a any green plant.